cranjesh/images-test/TheSoldiersLegacyThorough.md

 ## Chapter 7: Messages and Meetings

+As we left Blackwood Manor, Holmes remained uncharacteristically quiet.
+I had known Holmes long enough to recognize when he was drawing connections yet unspoken.
+As we neared Baker Street, "Watson," he murmured at last, "what do you make of Hanger’s loyalty?"

+"He’s protecting something—or someone," I replied.
+"But his allegiance does not lie with Colonel Hawthorne."
+"Indeed."
+Holmes exhaled

 The fog clung to Baker Street as our carriage arrived.
 Mrs. Hudson met us with two urgent telegrams.

 I read the first: